 The fact that you’re using composite beams in an exposed application makes no technical difference, though there are steps to follow if you want built-up beams to look good when you’re done.
 If you bolt three or four 2x10s together, the result will look pretty much like three or four 2x10s.
 Ugly.
 That’s not terrific, but it doesn’t have to be this way for you.
 Three simple steps make all the difference.

 My favourite approach begins with a small 45º chamfer bit in a small laminate router to mill angled edges wherever planks meet each other as they’re bolted together.
-Besides looking great, chamfered edges hide the slight but inevitable mismatches that occurs between boards as they’re bolted together.
+Besides looking great, chamfered edges hide the slight but inevitable mismatches that occur between boards as they’re bolted together.
 The outer edges of composite beams also look best milled with a much larger chamfer bit, with the profile stopping several inches before the edge of the beam meets adjoining surfaces.
 You’ll find wooden hand screws most useful for aligning multiple boards as you’re marking, drilling and bolting them together.

 There’s one other situation where built-up beams really shine.
 In cases where you need a beam to support a roof valley, the built-up approach can’t be beat.
 The layered design allows inward sloping angles to be sawn on the top edges of the planks before the layers come together.
 This creates the ideal trough-like shape necessary along the top of the beam to properly support roof sheathing.
 This is even more important when you’re building a roof with structural insulated panels because of the higher point loads involved.
+That’s what you can see in the image above.

-Timber Frame Homes: Metal Hardware Helps
+Metal Timber Hardware Helps

 Preparing interlocking joints is the most difficult part of timber framing work, and it’s why metal connection hardware was invented.
 Besides the typical bolted plate-type connectors, metal hardware exists for holding posts and beams together invisibly, too.
 Timberlinx (877.900.3111) is a Canadian firm that offers a unique range of hidden timber fasteners that require nothing more than accurately drilled 1 1/8” holes.
 A special jig makes it easy to bore these holes square.
 The system works in traditional solid wood beams as well as modern glulam or microlam timbers.